 The Berkeley lab intrusion was soon followed by the discovery of the Morris worm virus, created by Robert Morris, a Cornell University student.
 This worm damaged more than 6,000 computers and resulted in estimated damages of $98 million.
 More incidents began to follow in a continuous, steady stream.
 Congress responded by passing its first hacking-related legislation, the Federal Computer Fraud and Abuse Act, in 1986.
 The act made computer tampering a felony crime punishable by significant jail time and monetary fines.

 The Electronic Frontier Foundation (EFF) formed in 1990 as a response to threats on civil liberties that can occur through overzealous activities and mistakes made by law enforcement personnel who are investigating cyber crime and related matters.
-It is a collection of technologists, lawyers and other professionals who act to defend and protect consumers from unlawful prosecution.
+It’s a collection of technologists, lawyers and other professionals who act to defend and protect consumers from unlawful prosecution.
 Cyber crime will continue to be present in our society, regardless of the best efforts of the criminal justice system.
 The public and private sectors need highly skilled individuals to combat this threat and help prevent the prosecution of innocent people.